ljvmiranda921/calamanCy/README.md

 > and [graCy](https://github.com/jmyerston/graCy).
 The name is based from [*calamansi*](https://en.wikipedia.org/wiki/Calamansi),
 > a citrus fruit native to the Philippines and used in traditional Filipino cuisine.

+## 📰 News
+- [2023-12-05] We released the paper [**calamanCy: A Tagalog Natural Language Processing Toolkit**](https://aclanthology.org/2023.nlposs-1.1/) and will be presented in the NLP-OSS workshop at EMNLP 2023!
+Feel free to check out the [Tagalog NLP collection in HuggingFace](https://huggingface.co/collections/ljvmiranda921/calamancy-models-for-tagalog-nlp-65629cc46ef2a1d0f9605c87).
+- [2023-11-01] The named entity recognition (NER) dataset used to train the NER component of calamanCy has now a corresponding paper: [**Developing a Named Entity Recognition Dataset for Tagalog**](https://aclanthology.org/2023.nlposs-1.1/)!
+It will be presented in the SEALP workshop at IJCNLP-AACL 2023!
+The dataset is also available [in HuggingFace](https://huggingface.co/datasets/ljvmiranda921/tlunified-ner).

 ## 🔧 Installation

 To get started with calamanCy, simply install it using `pip` by running the